pixeldesu/Cloudburst/Pingprovements/README.md

 ## Features

 - Allows multiple pings by the same player
+- Colors pings by the tier of the target
 - Configurable lifetimes for all ping types
 - Configurable colors for all ping types
 - Show labels for ping targets (instead of just chat messages)